Rebuilding the Collins 51J Series Receivers

 R-388/URR - 1950 to 1962 - This is the military version 51J receiver that featured major changes to the original 51J receiver design.
 The antenna input impedance changed from fixed 300 Z ohms to low-Z 50 ohms adjustable by eliminating the primary winding on the antenna coils and adding an antenna trimmer capacitor with front panel control.
 The dial bezel was changed to a black bakelite piece and "51J RECEIVER" not used anymore on the receivers, the megacycle dial drum no longer had the green highlighted amateur bands (this may have been taken off during the 51J-2 production,) the carrier level meter was now a non-illuminated, sealed unit made by Burlington Company (replacement meters made by Marion Electric and other companies are sometimes found installed,) audio outputs on the front panel allowed for phone or speaker connections (pre-1953,) grab handles were now installed on the front panel, a skirted-knob used for megacycle change, an 0A2 voltage regulator tube was installed, a PTO buffer output tube was installed (brought total tube count to 18,) the entire bottom of receiver chassis was now protected with a slide-in aluminum bottom cover, many of the aluminum parts now had an irradite finish (gold color,) the side panels are made of steel and finished with gold color irradite, the schematic was usually applied to the inside of the top cover, most (all?) receivers were MFP coated, remote standby now required +12vdc to be applied to a relay via real terminals for "break in" operation.
 An SO-239 connector on rear chassis, "IF OUTPUT" was provided for driving RTTY TUs and other data devices.
 1953 and later receivers have a "Break-in" on-off switch added to the front panel in the same location as the SPEAKER jack which was removed.
 Diode Load and AVC pin jacks are added to the rear chassis on last of production.
 The R-388 was supplied to Army Signal Corps at various times from 1950 up into the early 1960s.

 51J-3 - 1951 to 1955 - The 51J-3 is virtually identical to the R-388/URR but the ID tag will show that the receiver is a 51J-3 rather than R-388/URR.
 It's possible that when the USN ordered the AN/URR-23-A the receiver shipped was actually identified on its ID plate as "51J-3."
-The minor differences between this USN version and the Signal Corps R-388/URR is that under the top cover there is no schematic of the receiver (some R-388/URR receiver top-covers also don't have the schematic, but most do.)
+The minor differences between this USN version and the Signal Corps R-388/URR are that under the top cover there is no schematic of the receiver (some R-388/URR receiver top-covers also don't have the schematic, but most do.)
 There are no Signal Corps acceptance stamps applied to the chassis or front panel.
 The Collins' build serial number is ink-stamped on the front panel under the serial number tag (this same number is stamped into the rear of the chassis.)
 Some R-388/URR receivers may have the build SN under the tag but many have acceptance stamps under the tag or nothing at all under the tag.
 To add to the confusion, sometimes R-388/URR receivers will have Signal Corps stamps AND Navy "Anchor" stamps on the front panel of the same receiver.
 The actual "civilian" 51J-3 is rare.
-It's probable that the civilian receivers are exactly the same as the R-388/URR but might be lacking the MFP coating but the tag will identify the receiver as "51J-3."
-Sometimes R-388 receivers will have had their military ID plate removed and then are misidentified as the 51J-3.
+It's probable that the civilian receivers are exactly the same as the R-388/URR but should be lacking the MFP coating, shouldn't have any military inspection stamps and the tag will identify the receiver as "51J-3."
+Also, 51J-3 serial numbers in the 12000 range indicate that the data plate is a reproduction and calls into question the authenticity of the receiver as a true 51J-3.
+Sometimes R-388 receivers will have had their military ID plate removed and then are merely misidentified as the 51J-3.
 Check for Signal Corps acceptance stamps or other indicators to verify the correct identification for "tag-less" receivers.
-Basically, the civilian 51J-3 and some USN 51J-3 receivers will have "51J-3" on their ID tag while ALL Signal Corps R-388/URR receivers will have "R-388/URR" as the receiver identification.
+Basically, the civilian 51J-3 and some USN 51J-3 receivers might have "51J-3" on their ID tag while ALL Signal Corps R-388/URR receivers will have "R-388/URR" as the receiver identification.

 51J-4 - 1955 to 1964 - Civilian, Commercial, Military versions are all the same with the receiver itself being very similar to the R-388 with the following exceptions.
 The 51J-4 added three mechanical filters to the IF by installing a mechanical filter "kit" into the R-388/51J-3 chassis.
 Examine the 51J-4 chassis and it will be seen that the chassis is punched for the standard IF strip of the R-388 but that a mechanical filter assembly package has been installed which converts the receiver to a 51J-4.
 The front panels were also changed to add 1KC, 3KC and 6KC nomenclature for the mechanical filter selector switch which is located behind the BFO knob.
 The MF assembly adds an additional IF amplifier bringing the tube total to 19.
 Late version panels (made in 1964) may be painted light gray with black nomenclature.
 Some late versions have been found with "S-line" knobs installed.
 51J-4 receivers are usually not MFP coated.
 AVC and Diode Load pin jacks on rear chassis.
 "FCC Part 15" information is silk-screened on the rear of the chassis on most of production.
 When supplied to the USN as the R-388A/URR or R-388B/URR, it's likely that the ID plate has "51J-4" stamped on it.